 About the project

-After having been rearranged several times and reorganised in part over the past decades, the Individual Graphic Sheets are presently arranged only rudimentarily by formal and geographical criteria, and indexed in a card file system.
-Since it is not possible to systematically access the graphic sheets by content or to specifically search them by subject, their usability is severely restricted.
-The aim of the project is to fully digitise this high-quality stock of Individual Graphic Sheets from the collection that researchers from home and abroad have found difficult to access in the past.
-In the future, the items will be indexed by subject and made freely accessible online in a bid to give new impetus to research in this area.
+After having been rearranged several times and reorganised in part over the past decades, the Individual Graphic Sheets had been arranged only rudimentarily by formal and geographical criteria, and indexed in a card file system.
+Since it was not possible to systematically access the graphic sheets by content or to specifically search them by subject, their usability was severely restricted.
+The aim in first phase of the project was to fully digitise this high-quality stock of Individual Graphic Sheets from the collection that researchers from home and abroad have found difficult to access in the past.
+The items should be indexed by subject and made freely accessible online in a bid to give new impetus to research in this area.
+In the second phase of the project, the remaining sub-collections were incorporated into the indexing work: the bound prints, which are assigned to the monographs and have been catalogued in the library catalogue, as well as the so-called travel sketches, which consist primarily of Haupt’s own drawings, material intended for the publication of his research, and drawings by his students.

 1. Digitisation